cmu-delphi/delphi-epidata/docs/api/v5-signals/epic-cosmos.md

 ## Estimation

 Epic Cosmos data is aggregated from electronic health records of participating healthcare systems.
 Percentages are calculated as the ratio of encounters with a specific diagnosis or result to the total number of relevant encounters.

 ---

+## Temporal Representation

+Dates in this dataset represent epiweeks, where the reported dates (`time_value`) correspond to Saturdays (the last day of each week).

+---